 Otherwise, they're still under that threat.

-This is a common threat, and especially by a person like Andrew Weissman, who's made a career out of threatening other family members.
+This is a common threat, and especially by a person like an Andrew Weissman, who's made a career out of threatening other family members.

-Some courts in the past have tried to cut back on this kind of thing, but but it hasn't worked.
+Some courts in the past have tried to cut back on this kind of thing, but it hasn't worked.

 So think about it.

-If a defendant or defense lawyer tries to talk to a witness, the government doesn't want him or her to talk to, that can be called obstruction of justice.
+If a defendant or defense lawyer tries to talk to a witness the government doesn't want him or her to talk to, that can be called obstruction of justice.

-It's un uneven playing field all around.
+It's an uneven playing field all around.

 All right, I want to thank you both.